enquirer/enquirer/docs/prompts/form/getting-started.md

 ## Define a `prompt`

-To use the form prompt you need to import `{prompt}`.
+To use the form prompt you we to import `{prompt}`.
-You can then define a prompt as usual.
-Let's make it a name input.
+We can then define a prompt as usual.
+We will start with a name input.

 ```js
 import {prompt} from "enquirer"